 Insomnia is a sleep disorder.
 Individuals who suffer from insomnia find it difficult to fall asleep, stay asleep, or both.
-They don’t feel refreshed when they wake up from sleeping, which can lead to fatigue and other symptoms.
-It can be short-term (acute)...
+They don’t feel refreshed when they wake up from sleeping.
+This can lead to fatigue and other symptoms.
+Insomnia can be diagnosed as...
 Read more

 Insomnia is a sleep disorder.
 Individuals who suffer from insomnia find it difficult to fall asleep, stay asleep, or both.
-They don’t feel refreshed when they wake up from sleeping, which can lead to fatigue and other symptoms.
-It can be short-term (acute) or long-term (chronic).
+They don’t feel refreshed when they wake up from sleeping.
+This can lead to fatigue and other symptoms.
+Insomnia can be diagnosed as short-term, acute, or long-term, also referred to as chronic.

 Insomnia can occur at any age, and is more likely to affect women than men.
 According to the National Heart, Lung, and Blood Institute, people with certain risk factors are more likely to have insomnia.
 These risk factors include: